 12 qualities of a storyteller that will make you stand out from the crowd

-Think about it.
 Stories are not a way to escape reality, they are our way to make sense of reality, bring order to chaos and purpose to anarchy.
-And this is what we storytellers do – help people make sense of existence and try to figure it out ourselves by using a universal vehicle: STORIES.
+This is what we do – help people make sense of existence and try to figure it out ourselves by using a universal vehicle: STORIES.

 In this same book, Robert McKee names 12 traits that make up a great storyteller.